rosian-org/weekend-travel-deals-webapp/README.md

 # Assets
 - The project uses public domain images from commons.wikimedia.org and wikipedia.org for the destination images.
 - Rosian's logo also included in the source code, but we do not provide you license to use it. (it serves as a placeholder for your logo)

+#Status
+Under active development (as of Feb 2019).
+Your contribution is welcomed!